-1) You must enroll in HWRS 595A Current Topics in Hydrology and Atmospheric Sciences (1-unit maximum per semester), the Weekly Invited Speaker Colloquium, for at least one semester during academic residency.
-Do not include these units on your Doctoral Plan of Study.
-When completing the form, classes you have completed may automatically fill the list, so you may have to delete these units from your plan.
-The Director of Graduate Studies-Hydrology will confirm that you have completed this enrollment requirement during the Plan of Study review process.

-2) To demonstrate competence in presentation skills, you must present your own doctoral research-minimum one oral presentation-at two (2) approved conferences.
-If the presentation format at an annual meeting (e.g. AGU, AHS, AMS, EGU, GSA) will be a poster (highly likely), you should make an oral presentation at the annual student research conference (El Día).

-- An oral (preferred) or poster presentation of your Dissertation research at the department's annual student research symposium, El Día del Agua y la Atmósfera, satisfies 1 of 2 presentations - The second presentation (poster preferred) should be made at a professional conference or annual meeting (e.g. AHS, AGU, AMS, EGU, GSA) - Be sure to make at least one oral presentation at an approved conference - o If you make two poster presentations-e.g. poster at El Día and poster at AGU you will be required to attend a third conference to make an oral presentation!
+- 1) You must enroll in HWRS 595A (1 unit), the Weekly Invited Speaker Colloquium, for one semester during academic residency.
+Do not include this unit on your Doctoral Plan of Study.
+When completing the form, classes you have completed may automatically fill the list, so you may have to delete this unit from your plan.
+The Director of Graduate Studies-Hydrology will confirm that you have completed this enrollment requirement during the Plan of Study review process. - 2) To demonstrate competence in presentation skills, you must present your own doctoral research-minimum one oral presentation-at two (2) approved conferences.
+If the presentation format at an annual meeting (e.g. AGU, AHS, AMS, EGU, GSA) will be a poster (highly likely), you should make an oral presentation at the annual student research conference (El Día). - An oral (preferred) or poster presentation of your Dissertation research at the department's annual student research symposium, El Día del Agua y la Atmósfera, satisfies 1 of 2 presentations - The second presentation (poster preferred) should be made at a professional conference or annual meeting (e.g. AHS, AGU, AMS, EGU, GSA) - Be sure to make at least one oral presentation at an approved conference - If you make two poster presentations-e.g. poster at El Día and poster at AGU you will be required to attend a third conference to make an oral presentation!